01. Asbestos Use in Cigarette Filters

 - In July 2014, a Los Angeles jury decided a $17.7 million verdict in favor of the wife of an asbestos victim.
 The man smoked Kent cigarettes and died in 1998 from associated lung cancer.
 The unanimous decision assigned 17% liability to Lorillard, 50% to the victim himself and 33% to other manufacturers.
 Lorillard’s portion of the total award amounted to about $3 million.

 - In May 2000, a San Francisco jury awarded the family of an asbestos victim $1.04 million.
-The woman smoked for much of her life, exclusively using Kent cigarettes between 1953 and 1979.
+The woman smoked for much of her life, exclusively smoking Kent cigarettes between 1953 and 1979.
 As a result, in 1996, the woman was diagnosed with malignant abdominal mesothelioma.
-She died shortly after, and her two children filed a lawsuit against Lorillard.
+She died shortly after, and her two children filed a wrongful death lawsuit against Lorillard.
 The jury decided the case in favor of the victim’s children.